Lord Jesus Christ in the 1611KJV

 Now, we come to our current chapter and we read: Now about that time Herod the king stretched forth his hands to vex certain of the church.
 And he killed James the brother of John with the sword.
 Notice that the purpose of the king was spiritual because he acted to vex certain of the church.
 And, we see God using a lost man to punish His church (he killed James the brother of John with the sword) because they refused God's correction of their doctrine which denied salvation to Gentiles, even after God saved Gentiles.
 Next, we read: And because he (king Herod) saw it pleased the Jews, he proceeded further to take Peter also.
 Only Peter had accepted God's doctrine of salvation being given to Gentiles.
 So, God sent His angel to do a miracle for Peter but God waited until curtain of the church prayed all night and recognized that God could do what they could not do.
 The church members at the prayer meeting were, most likely, not the saved people who demanded that God submit to their doctrinal error.
 Therefore, what we have here is God punishing the Jerusalem Church for allowing doctrinal error to persist but God also blessed certain church members who truly submitted to God.

-Now, that brings us to the end of our chapter where we read that God killed king Herod because he accepted when the people gave a shout, saying, It is the voice of a god, and not of a man.
+Now, that brings us to the end of our chapter where we read that God killed king Herod because he accepted when The people gave a shout, saying, It is the voice of a god, and not of a man.

 As shown in the paragraphs above, we have a spiritual theme running through this book with God blessing His people who truly believe and obey His doctrine and with God punishing anyone who opposes true spiritual doctrine.
 After this chapter, we don't read about God blessing the Jerusalem Church and using them to win souls.
 Instead, we read about their members starving and the church ignoring God's removal of blessings while they supported doctrinal error.
 Now, the Bible does not report it but history tells us that God sent the Roman Army in to tear down the Temple when His people kept insisting that saved Jews had to keep Jewish traditions.
 (People claimed that it was because of the general Jew but they had not changed in 400 years of Roman rule.
 No, what changed was the saved Jews refusing to let God change their doctrine.)
 And, history also leads us to believe that God killed or scattered all of the saved Jews who taught that doctrinal error.

-The obvious spiritual lesson, which is ignored by saved religious people, is that the saved need to be sure that their doctrine matches the character of God and what the word of God teaches is spiritual truth.
+The obvious spiritual lesson, which is ignored by saved religious people, is that the saved need to be sure that their doctrine matches the character of God and what The word of God teaches is spiritual truth.

 Acts 12:1-19 tell us about king Herod being used by devils to vex certain of the churchActs 12:1-2 tells us about him killing James the brother of John and the rest of that section tells about his arresting Peter and the results of that.
 Nineteen of the first twenty eight sentences starts with the word and and three of those sentences start with the word but.
 Thus, all of those sentence are starting with a connecting word.
 Therefore, it should be obvious that all of them need to be considered together as a single unit.